nanovazquez/reactjs-training/exercise-2/README.md

     }, initialState);
     ```

-    Note that:
-    * We define an initial state, similar to what we have in the `<App />` component.
-    * We don't mutate the state.
-Instead, we create a copy of it.
-    * We only change what we want to change.
-The rest remains the same.

     > **Note:** Reducers specify how the application's state changes in response to actions sent to the store.
 Remember that actions only describe what happened, but don't model how the application's state changes.
 Find out more about them [here](https://redux.js.org/basics/reducers).

 1. Last, create an **index.ts** file inside the **src/domains** folder and paste the following code.
 This file wraps up everything we did to consume it easily from the outside.